 About us; We have worked on a wide variety of international film productions over the last couple of years including a documentary film called ‘Village by the Sea’ with a New Zealand film crew and an episode of Boogeymen for Canadian TV.
-Our own productions include the silent film ‘Down the ladder’ and the feature lenght documentary ‘Spraoi Unseen’.
+Our own productions include the silent film ‘Down the ladder’ and the feature length documentary ‘Spraoi Unseen’.
 We are excited at the challenge of developing our film facility and look forward to producing more of our own films as well as assisting other filmmakers.
-To follow are some specific details about some of our key personnel.
+To follow are some specific details about some of our key personnel and projects.

 Sean Corcoran is a Visual Artist who works in a wide variety of media including Digital Art, Film and Photography.
 He is the Artistic Director of The Art Hand.

-Sean shot and directed the feature length documentary SPRAOI UNSEEN that is due to be premièred in January 2015.
+Sean shot and directed the feature length documentary SPRAOI UNSEEN that was premièred in January 2015.
 Sound recordist and editor on the film was Dónal O’Flynn.
 The spirit of the Spraoi International Festival of Street Arts and its spectacular Parade are captured in this behind the scenes film featuring revealing interviews with the management, performers, volunteers and members of the public.
 The SPRAOI UNSEEN Facebook page has all the latest info on the film and can be viewed HERE.

 Sean was the Production Co-ordinator for an episode of the Canadian TV programme called Boogeymen that he is also featured in and is due to be aired in 2015.
 The director for the episode was Francois Jaros, the DOP was Olivier Gossot, the writer was Brian Zelnicker and it was produced by Frank Fiorito for CMJ productions in Montreal.